 The clerkship in Family Medicine teaches students about primary care and ambulatory medicine.
 It is unlike other core clerkships at USA, as the student will spend most of the rotation working one-on-one with a community faculty member in their private practice.
 In these offices, students will see a different population from that at the USA hospitals.
 This rotation will teach students how to care for many illnesses in the office setting so hospital admission can be avoided.
-Departmental faculty will teach concepts of preventive medicine, population medicine, health policy and chronic disease management in didactic and active-learning methods.
-A recent addition is an emphasis on common musculoskeletal problems with a hands-on workshop.
-A twostage interview of a standardized patient in an OSCE format allows students to demonstrate learned skills in chronic disease management in the outpatient setting.
+Departmental faculty will teach concepts of preventive medicine, population medicine, health policy and chronic disease management in didactic and activelearning methods.
+A two-stage interview of a standardized patient in an OSCE format allows students to demonstrate learned skills in chronic disease management in the outpatient setting.
 Medical students see firsthand the diversity and breadth of family medicine while learning patient care across the spectrum of specialties and in the context of comprehensive care.